 PART 2: THE NEW RELIGION

 Defending GMFA’s stance not to run harder-hitting HIV campaigns, Head of Programmes Matthew Hodson told Pink News in September: “The GMSS shows that there is almost universal agreement amongst gay men, irrespective of their age, that HIV is a serious medical condition.
 Therefore, campaigns that only tell everyone how serious HIV is would only be delivering a message that gay men already know.”
-Hodson was referring to a 2006 GMSS statistic purporting that almost all gay men of all ages (97 percent) perceive HIV to be a “serious medical condition”; a bizarre finding that seriously conflicts with the 27 percent of Soho Survey respondents who regard HIV as a manageable condition, and the 26 percent who regard it to be no more serious that catching any other STI.
-Only 45 percent in our survey correctly perceive HIV as a “serious terminal condition”.
+Hodson was referring to a 2006 GMSS statistic purporting that almost all gay men of all ages (97%) perceive HIV to be a “serious medical condition”; a bizarre finding that seriously conflicts with the 27% of Soho Survey respondents who regard HIV as a manageable condition, and the 26% who regard it to be no more serious that catching any other STI.
+Only 45% in our survey correctly perceive HIV as a “serious terminal condition”.

-As a taxpayer-funded entity, Sigma should be obliged to explain how it arrives at such contentious findings which HIV sector personnel are citing as reasons to justify not implementing proven prevention methods, and to avoid suspicions that they have been “creatively extrapolated” at the cost of accuracy in order to portray the sector in a positive light.
+As a taxpayer-funded entity, Sigma is obliged to explain how it arrives at such contentious findings which HIV sector personnel are citing as reasons to justify not implementing proven prevention methods, and to avoid suspicions that they've been “creatively extrapolated” at the cost of accuracy in order to portray the sector in a positive light.

-“Too many in our community believe HIV/Aids is curable or manageable,” he said.
-“We believe that it is our duty to inform and educate.
-We have an entire generation who may not fully appreciate or comprehend the severity of the situation.
+“Too many in our community believe HIV is curable or manageable,” he said.
+“We believe it's our duty to inform and educate.
+We've an entire generation who may not fully appreciate or comprehend the severity of the situation.
 Greed and avarice must not supersede the health of our community.”
 We have surely reached a critical juncture when the foolish asides of a representative of the self-proclaimed “Gay Men’s Health Charity” are shamed by a veteran of the US underground sex industry…

 “Lack of free condom distribution” and “Boredom of safe sex/condoms” were each cited by 18 percent of respondents, obliterating the fallacy that “condom fatigue” is the overriding factor influencing gay men of all age groups into having unsafe sex.
 “The increase in sex-on-site premises” came 4th (16 percent), two years after THT rubber-stamped such venues where condoms are routinely shunned while being recipients with GMFA of their World Aids Day fundraisers.
 “Ineffective safe sex education” was itself considered to be a main factor in the rise of barebacking (13 percent), more so than “disinhibiting recreational drugs” (12 percent).